Creighton vs. UConn Women's Basketball Predictions & Picks - January 3

 Creighton Schedule Analysis

-- The Bluejays clinched their signature win of the season on November 24, when they secured an 83-69 victory over the Michigan State Spartans, who rank inside the top 50 (No. 19), according to our computer rankings.
+- In their best win of the season on November 24, the Bluejays defeated the Michigan State Spartans, a top 50 team (No. 19) in our computer rankings, by a score of 83-69.

-- The Bluejays have tied for the sixth-most Quadrant 1 wins in the nation (three).
+- The Bluejays have three wins versus Quadrant 1 teams, tied for the sixth-most in the country.

-- The Bluejays have tied for the 15th-most Quadrant 3 victories in the country (four).
+- The Bluejays have tied for the 15th-most Quadrant 3 wins in the country (four).

 Get tickets for any college basketball game this season at Ticketmaster!